Mariessa-Pinto/run360/README.md

 ## Instructions on how to run Locally

 1. Clone repository from Github
-2. In the terminal run the commands npm install and npm init
+2. In the terminal run the command npm install
-3. Make sure to have node.js
 4. In pgAdmin create a new Database called run360
 5. Use the same password written in the index.js
 6. Open and start this database, run360, on Postgres